Zihao-Li001/Experiments/README.md

 # Experiments
-This repository is used to save **the history log of experiments**.
+This repository is used to save **the experiment backup**.
 ## File structure
-Each `exp [number]` means one single experiment.
-It includes the following files:
+Each of `exp [number]` means one single experiment.
+You can find the config easily at,
-- config.yaml --> Config of my experiment, it includes almost setting of experiments.
+- config.yaml |-> It includes:  1. neural network sturcture,
+                                2. train setting,
+                                3. cycilical annealing setting

 ## Description
 ### Latent_Disentangle
 Let latent dimension = 2.
 Check exp_num/config.yaml for more detial.
+*Goals:* To investigate the capability of this framework, we make a serise of Experiments

+---
+Exp.
+0 ~ 2, we study and compare the influnce of beta value (weight KLD) on geometries reconstruction quality, latent space shape, final prediction R2 score.
 - Metrics of vae and mlp

 |      | 0   | 1   | 2   |